domain-centric/documentation_builder/doc/wiki/01-Documentation-Builder.md

 Generates documentation files from template files.
-This can be useful when you write documentation for a [Dart](https://dart.dev/) or [Flutter](https://flutter.dev/) project and want to reuse/import Dart code or Dart documentation comments.
+This can be useful when you write documentation for a [Dart](https://dart.dev/) or [Flutter](https://flutter.dev/) project and want to reuse/import files or Dart documentation comments.

 It can generate any type of text file e.g.:
 * [README.md](https://github.com/domain-centric/documentation_builder/wiki/10-Examples#readmemd)